Jupyter Notebooks#

 Tip

-It is recommended that you execute the above commands in a tmux
+It is recommended that you execute the srun

 or screen